Shavkatjon-O/data-strcutures-and-algorithms/README.md

 ### Abstract Data Types

-Two important things about data types:
+> Two important things about data types:
-- Definesa certain domain of values.
+> 1. Definesa certain domain of values.
-- Defines Operations allowed on those values.
+> 2. Defines Operations allowed on those values.

-Example: **float** type
+> Example: **float** type
-- Takes only floating point values.
+> 1. Takes only floating point values.
-- Operations: addition, substraction, multiplication, division etc (bitwise and % operations are not allowed).
+> 2. Operations: addition, substraction, multiplication, division etc (bitwise and % operations are not allowed).

+What is user defined data type?

+The operations and values of user defined data types are not specified in the language itself but is specified by the user.

 What is an abstract data type?